klsbhr/midterm_markdown/cavemen.md

 Quite frankly I'm okay with the idea of hit rock on berry sleep don't think

-We gotta quit thinking for ourselves *God is gonna take care of everything* the problems in this world began the second we became self aware
+We gotta quit thinking for ourselves *God is going to take care of everything* the problems in this world began the second we became self aware

 Self awareness is the fruit of the knowledge of good and evil, original divine sin, self importance